Taking Care of Your Teeth and Mouth

 - Use small circular motions and short back-and-forth strokes.

 - Brush carefully and gently along your gum line.

-- Lightly brush your tongue to help keep your mouth clean.
+- Lightly brush your tongue or use a tongue scraper to help keep your mouth clean.

-- Clean around your teeth with dental floss.
-Careful flossing removes plaque and leftover food that a toothbrush can’t reach.
+- Clean between your teeth with dental floss, prethreaded flossers, a water flosser, or a similar product.
+This removes plaque and leftover food that a toothbrush can't reach.

 - Rinse after you floss.